GitauHarrison/mbeca-ciaku/README.md

 - Responsible for answering user questions and providing support
 - Has a private link to login
 - They cannot register themselves; only done by the admin
+- Once registered, their login credentials are automatically sent to them via email
 - Receives email notifications when there is a new question

 User